 I missed when the words would effortlessly slip out of my fingertips, and my ritual was simple as: hear words, find paper, write.
 I never worried about whether what I had to say was right or wrong, good or bad.
 I shared my words because putting something out into the world that other people could connect with made me feel alive, and I always understood this work would be my ultimate purpose in life.

 After my last class, my teacher sent me a carefully crafted email, telling me it wasn’t too late to choose a different career path.
-Fabulous, not only were my skills not good enough, my life was also not interesting enough to survive this avenue.

 I felt incredibly beaten down.
 I had quit my job after feeling spiritless in my work to take some much needed time to focus on myself.
 After spending half a year exploring India solo, I returned home certain that whatever it was going to take – more education, writing for pennies, being poor – I was ready to pursue my writing as more than just a hobby.